PraveenRajAyyappan/EfficientAnalogNeuron-SNNsims/README.md

 In our paper, we explore the development of scalable digital models for networks of biorealistic silicon neurons.
 We present detailed biomimetic Spiking Neural Network implementations in multiple programming languages, including C (floating and fixed point), MATLAB, and Python.
 These models allow for the simulation and study of the behavior of biorealistic silicon neurons in various contexts.

+## Code Structure

+The repository is organized as follows:

+- `c_code/`: This directory contains implementations of the neuron model in C for both floating-point and fixed-point simulations.
+- `matlab_code/`: Inside this folder, you'll find MATLAB code used for running SNN simulations.
+- `python_code/`: In this directory, you can access Python code for the neuron simulations.
+- `data/`: The data directory stores datasets collected from simple neuron simulations.
+- `docs/`: Within this folder, you can find useful and related papers, documentation, or user guides.

 ## Cite [![](link to paper)

 If you use this simulation framework in your research or educational material, please cite the work as follows: